Interesting that mud is much slicker than ice.

-Everyone (except Bam-Bam) chose something they wanted or liked, and came back and ate their first plateful of food.
+Everyone (except Sam-Sam) chose something they wanted or liked, and came back and ate their first plateful of food.

-Next, I paired Bug with Tiny and Miss M with Lucy and instucted Tiny and Lucy to keep both hands on their glass plates at all times and have Bug and Miss M serve them what they wanted.
+Next, I paired Stephen with Thomas and Emily with Bekah and instructed Thomas and Bekah to keep both hands on their glass plates at all times and have Stephen and Emily serve them what they wanted.

 Genius, I tell you.

 Those kids rocked.

 They did a muy fabuloso job, and made me a very proud mama.